cusyio/Python4DataScience/docs/productive/git/advanced/vs-code/index.rst

     undo it with :menuselection:`Git: Undo Last Commit` in the :menuselection:`Command Palette` (:kbd:`⇧ ⌘ P`).

-The sorce control icon in the activity bar on the left shows you how many changes you have made in your repository.
+The source control icon in the activity bar on the left shows you how many changes you have made in your repository.
 Selecting the icon will give you a more detailed overview of your changes.
 Selecting a single file will show you the line-by-line text changes.
 You can also use the editor on the right to make